-This research was conducted to be helpful not only from an academic point of view but also from the practical perspective for both countries, Malaysia and Indonesia.
-Besides that, it is hoped that this research can achieve all the objectives set at the beginning of the research namely to examine the practice of mediation in Malaysia and Indonesia, to analyse the similarities and differences in the practices of mediation in Malaysia and Indonesia and lastly to explore the challenges advantages of mediation in both countries, Malaysia and Indonesia.
-With a comprehensive research like this, the author hopes that mediation in both countries will be more efficient and be chosen as the best way to resolve disputes compared to litigation.
+This research is regarded to be significant not only from an academic point of view but also from the practical perspective of both countries, Indonesia and Malaysia.
+For instance, it can be used as a source for both countries, especially by the judiciary body when carrying out mediation involving two countries.
+When there is a case that requires mediation between two countries, they can use this article as their reference so that the mediation process of the two countries is smooth and systematic.
+Not only that, new policies can be enacted by both countries to improve the existing mediation system.
+Many reformations and improvements can be done by both countries so that mediation in both countries has a more efficient and advanced mediation system.
+Besides that, it is hoped that this research can achieve all the objectives set at the beginning of the research namely to examine the practice of mediation in Indonesia and Malaysia, to analyze the similarities and differences in the practices of mediation in Indonesia and Malaysia and lastly to explore the challenges advantages of mediation in both countries, Malaysia and Indonesia.
+With comprehensive research like this, the researcher hopes that mediation in both countries will be more efficient and be chosen as the best way to resolve disputes compared to litigation.